-The WPFMC identified the need for additional research to test the effectiveness of tori lines without blue-dyed bait and offal discharge (WPFMC 2021).
-This research was conducted under a NMFS experimental fishing permit pursuant to regulations at 50 CFR 556.17 from February to June 2021.
-The 2021 study conducted a direct comparison of blue-dyed bait and tori lines on Hawaii deep-set longline trips, with offal withheld during the set.
+Additional research to test the effectiveness of tori lines without blue-dyed bait and offal discharge was conducted under a NMFS experimental fishing permit (EFP) pursuant to regulations at 50 CFR 556.17 from February to June 2021 (WPFMC 2021).
 The results showed that albatross attempts are 1.5 times less likely, contacts are 4 times less likely, and captures are 14 times less likely on tori line sets compared with blue-dyed bait sets (Chaloupka et al. 2021).
-Based on the results from these studies, NMFS met with USFWS to discuss how to incorporate the findings into the regulatory process.

 At its 189th meeting on December 7-9, 2021, the Council took final action and recommended regulatory amendments to improve the overall operational practicality and mitigation efficacy of required measures for the Hawaii deep-set longline fishery.
 Specifically, the Council recommended replacing blue-dyed thawed bait and strategic offal discharge measures required for stern-setting deep-set longline vessels with a new tori line requirement.
 In lieu of a regulatory requirement for a strategic offal discharge measure, the Council recommended implementing best practices training on offal management as part of the annual protected species workshop.
 The Council additionally recommended tori line regulatory specifications to ensure the tori lines will produce similar results to the lines tested in the two studies.
 The regulatory package is currently under development.
+The rule is expected to be effective by Jan 2024.